 Yes.
 Of those offered at the school, parents may request the language acquisition program that best suits their child.
 (EC § 310(a).)

-An LEA where schools in which the parents or legal guardians of 30 pupils or more per school or 20 pupils or more in any grade request a language acquisition program is required to offer such a program to the extent possible.
+A school district or county office of education where schools in which the parents or legal guardians of 30 pupils or more per school or 20 pupils or more in any grade request a language acquisition program is required to offer such a program to the extent possible.
 (EC §310(a).)